6 Learning Competencies of the 21st-Century

 We need people who can think critically, analyze large amounts of data, and make decisions based on that data.
 In times of information overload, this has never been more important.
 We need to question the status quo.

-Technological literacy refers to the ability to understand and use technology effectively in daily life.
+Technological mastery refers to the ability to understand and use technology effectively in daily life.
 It is the knowledge, skills, and attitudes necessary to use and interact with technology to solve problems and achieve goals.

 A deep understanding of technology, its impact, and how to best use it to drive sustainable change.
 We need to understand the mechanics of technology to solve our society's biggest problems today.
 Maybe that is through coding, developing sustainable products, or AI.